2016–17 Jacksonville Dolphins women's basketball team

 The 2016–17 Jacksonville Dolphins women's basketball team represented Jacksonville University in the 2016–17 NCAA Division I women's basketball season.
 The Dolphins, led by fourth year head coach Yolett McPhee-McCuin, played their home games at Swisher Gymnasium and were members of the Atlantic Sun Conference.
-They finish the season 23–9, 11–3 in A-Sun play finish in third place.
+They finished the season 23–9, 11–3 in A-Sun play finish in third place.
 They advanced to the semifinals of the 2017 Atlantic Sun women's basketball tournament where they lost to Florida Gulf Coast.
-They were invited to the WNIT where they lost to Georgia Tech in the first round.
+They were invited to the WNIT, where they lost to Georgia Tech in the first round.

 Media

 All home games and conference road games were shown on ESPN3 or A-Sun.TV.